Right Arrow

 Understanding Educational Compliance Standards

-Educational institutions face stringent requirements that vary by jurisdiction.
-The Central Board of Secondary Education mandates high-resolution cameras with audiovisual recording capabilities in all affiliated schools.
+Educational institutions face stringent mandates that vary by jurisdiction.
+The Central Board of Secondary Education requires high-resolution cameras with audiovisual recording capabilities in all affiliated schools.
 Coverage must include entry points, corridors, classrooms, libraries, and common areas—with privacy zones like restrooms explicitly excluded.

 Balancing Security with Privacy